TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

    - A `TxDb` object created from an exon-corrected GFF
    - A `BSgenome` object generated from a `.2bit` file
    - A custom `OrgDb` package (e.g. `org.Eesc.eg.db`)
-3. Plots a triangular Hi-C map over a specified genomic region using `plotHicTriangle()`.
+3. Plots a triangular Hi-C map over a specified genomic region.
-4. Adds chromosome labels and tick marks (e.g. 60 Mb, 65 Mb).
-5. Overlays gene models using `plotGenes()`, with specific genes of interest highlighted.
+4. Overlays gene models using `plotGenes()`, with specific genes of interest highlighted.
-6. Loads and plots ATAC-seq signal from normalised `.bw` files for three developmental stages, scaling the signal tracks using the 99.5th percentile to match the y-axis range.
+5. Loads and plots ATAC-seq signal from normalised `.bw` files for three developmental stages, scaling the signal tracks using the 99.5th percentile to match the y-axis range.
-7. Adds a heatmap legend and removes grid guides for clean figure export.
+6. Adds a heatmap legend and removes grid guides for clean figure export.
-8. Saves the figure.
+7. Saves the figure.

 **Required input files:**